mongodb/docs/source/deployment.rst

 Unzip this archive and edit the ``setings.py`` file.
-Replace the strings "``@API_KEY@``" and "``@SECRET_KEY@``" with the "API" and "Secret Keys" for your account from "Settings" page of the MMS console.
+Replace the strings "``@API_KEY@``" and "``@SECRET_KEY@``" with the "API" and "Secret Keys" defined for your account.
+You can find these in the "Settings" page of the MMS console.

-You can embed this process in your existing deployment scripts to automatically install or redeploy new agents.
+You may embed this process in your existing deployment scripts to automatically install or redeploy new agents.

 Control Scripts
 ---------------

-You may wish to create some sort of control or initialization script to control the demonized process.
-Consider the following resources:
+If you need to create an initialization script to control the demonized process, consider the following resources:

 - `Ubuntu Boot Up How To <https://help.ubuntu.com/community/UbuntuBootupHowto>`_
 - `Debian Linux Control/Init Scripts <http://wiki.debian.org/LSBInitScripts>`_